purpshell/transcribe-wa/README.md

-# transcribe-wa
+# transcribe-wa - A Transcription Project
-This is one of my playground projects which solves a huge issue for me (as I am a known voice message spammer).
+This is one of my playground projects which solves a huge issue for me (as a known voice message spammer).
-Docker (and docker-compose) and more customization options supported soon!
-Also the code is to be much more optimized soon.
-Kinda barebones (programmed & published in under 1h45min)

-Documentation soon
+I also included a bonus feature of mentioning every person in the group chat.

+# Installation
+Simply clone the git repo to your local device, install Go, then run `go mod tidy`.

+# Usage
+Run `go build` to generate an executable for your system architecture.
+Copy `.env.example` to `.env` and enter your OpenAI key and database settings (only SQLite3 and PostgresSQL are supported).
+Then, run the app (`./transcribe-wa`).
+Scan the QR code in the settings of the WhatsApp app.

+There are the following commands (that only you can run):
+- tenable — Enable transcription for the chat
+- tdisable — Disable transcription for the chat
+- ping — Check if the app is alive
+- @everyone — Mentions every single person in the group

-# Contact me
+# Contact
-All my contact options can be found on my [github profile](https://github.com/purpshell)
+All my contact options can be found on my [GitHub profile](https://github.com/purpshell).

 # Sponsor
-If you found this useful, and you'd like to sponsor open-source work like this, please check out my [GitHub Sponsors](https://github.com/sponsors/purpshell) page
+If you found this useful, and you'd like to sponsor open-source work like this, please check out my [GitHub Sponsors](https://github.com/sponsors/purpshell) page.

 # License
 This project is distributed under the "MIT License".